-Microfilm is the gold standard for long-term preservation.
-And film is a format that's easy to convert to digital images.
+Microfilm is the gold standard for long-term preservation, and film is a format that’s easy to convert to digital images.
 When you preserve with microfilm, you can rest assured that your successors will be able to use that film decades, even centuries from now.

-Our mission to create the best microfilm for the preservation community hasn't changed since the founding of MAPS.
+Our mission to create the best microfilm for the preservation community hasn’t changed since the founding of MAPS.
+Each project includes the use of our high-quality optics, best in class tools and proprietary process.
+Check out the details:

 Our preservation facility in Bethlehem, Pennsylvania provides environmentally optimized, secure storage in a dedicated microfilm vault.